Ixazomib (Ninlaro®)

 About Ixazomib (Ninlaro®)

 Ixazomib works by inhibiting the 20S proteasome.
 A proteasome is an enzyme that is responsible for breaking down proteins in all cells (healthy or cancerous).
-By blocking the action of 20S proteasome, protein builds up in the cells and causes them to die, therefore preventing tumor growth.
+By blocking the action of the 20S proteasome, protein builds up in the cells and causes them to die, therefore preventing tumor growth.

 How to Take Ixazomib